LightningV1p3r/console-engine/README.md

 }

 ```
-After having made the config implement console engine into your script like in this demo script:
+After having made the config implement console engine into your script like in this:

 ```python
 import cengine